-The JobTemplate implementation MUST support the following exceptions for the setter operations in case there is such a concept in the programming language:
+The JobTemplate implementation MUST support the following exceptions for the setter operations in case there is a concept of exceptions in the programming language:

 - InvalidAttributeValueException - The value is invalid for the job template property, e.g. a startTime that is in the past. - ConflictingAttributeValuesException - the attribute value conflicts with a previously set attribute value.